subjectsplus/SubjectsPlus/readme.txt

-// SubjectsPlus Version 2.0 (Beta) //
+// SubjectsPlus Version 2.0 //

 SubjectsPlus is based on "Pirate Source," developed by the Joyner Library at East Carolina University.
 No license was attached to the initial distribution of the